bwbwbwbw/ingress-exporter/README.md

 ### Config

-See `config.coffee.default` for details.
+See `config.cson.default` for details.
-You need to copy and rename to `config.coffee` first before running.
+You need to copy and rename to `config.cson` first before running.
-Remember to execute `grunt` after you modifying `config.coffee` or updating repo.
+Remember to execute `grunt` after you modifying `config.cson` or updating repo.

 How to generate polygon data via IITC drawtool: